 “Really?
 But this is 1974, surely those days are long gone.”

-“Crikey, not in Spain,” El Rubio moved close to me, put his hand tenderly on my shoulder, and whispered closely into my ear.
+“Crikey, not in Spain,” El Rubio moved close to me, put his hand on my shoulder, and whispered into my ear.
 “It fascist dictatorship.
 Any persons say bad things against state, Franco, or break our traditional code of conduct usually disappear.
 I could be taken concentration camp just for saying you.”

 “You serious or just scaremongering to get in my pants?”

-“Crikey Robin,” said El Rubio deeply offended.
+“Crikey Robin,” said El Rubio, deeply offended.
 “I warn you this as friend.
 If you want Spanish girls, you must be carefuls.
 They not easy like English and obey parents all time.
 What bad for you is they keep knickers locked firmly for honour of family.”

 “It can’t be as bad as all that.”